Skip to Content

 Read our recommendation for the best shoes for the Camino de Santiago.

-Suggested walking shoes for women
+Suggested shoes for women

 I did a comparison on the Central Route of the Portuguese Camino last year.
 I wore three different pairs of shoes: waterproof hiking boots, hiking shoes, and running shoes to see which pair was the most comfortable.
-My hiking shoes worked the best.
+My Merrell hiking shoes worked the best.

 You can see my comparison and conclusion in our YouTube video.

-Suggested Camino shoes for men
+Suggested shoes for men

-Campbell just like I bought a new pair of waterproof hiking boots Salomon Ultra 3 Mid GTX for trekking in the mountains.
-He hasn’t done any Camino in them yet but for hiking in heavy rain and snow and mud, these boots are amazing.
+For off-season when you can get a lot of rain and occasional snow Campbell wears waterproof hiking boots Salomon Ultra 3 Mid GTX.
+He hasn’t done any Camino in them yet but for hiking in heavy rain, snow and mud, these boots are amazing.
 They are very comfortable and light, stay dry for hours, and keep your feet warm especially if you wear merino wool socks.

 3. Socks

 We’re big fans of Merino wool socks.
 We wear them always when we walk the Camino.
-I did a test run last year on the Spiritual Camino.
+I did a test run last year on the Spiritual Variant.
 I walked one day in Merino wool socks and one in synthetic hiking socks.
 I didn’t get any blisters wearing the Merino socks and my feet didn’t sweat though it was a hot and long walking day.
 I changed my synthetic hiking socks after 2 hours because my feet started chafing.
 I have 3 pairs of Danish Endurance socks that I’ve been using for the last 2 years.

 We like the Merino wool socks so much that we even wrote a separate article on them.